 File the Proof of Service or return it to you to file

 Rules for Mailing

-The server can mail the papers by registered or certified mail, with service restricted to your spouse and a return receipt requested.
-This type of service only works if your spouse accepts delivery of the papers and if you have a safe address where the return receipt can be mailed.
+The server can mail the papers by registered or certified mail, with service restricted to the Defendant and a return receipt requested.
+This type of service only works if the Defendant accepts delivery of the papers and if you have a safe address where the return receipt can be mailed.

-To serve the papers by mail, have a friend or relative go to the post office and pay to have the papers mailed to your spouse this way.
+To serve the papers by mail, have a friend or relative go to the post office and pay to have the papers mailed to the Defendant this way.
 Once the papers have been delivered, you should get a green card (the return receipt) in the mail.

 Completing the Proof of Service